Peng-Rao/SE4HPC_notes/notes/SE4HPC-notes.typ

   - *Compare alternative architectural options*
 - *Stress Testing*: Make sure that the system recovers gracefully after failure.

+#pagebreak()

-== Test case generation
+== Test case Generation
-=== Introduction
-*Testing Workflow* is a *type of software testing that verifies that each software workflow accurately reflects the given business process*.
-A workflow is a series of tasks to produce a desired result, usually involving several stages or steps.
-For any business process, testing these sequential steps is defined as "workflow testing".

-#figure(
-  image("figures/testing-workflow.jpg", width: 90%),
-  caption: [ Testing workflow ],
-)

 Test cases can be generated in a *black-box* or *white-box manner*.
 The *White Box* is a generation based on *code features*.
 Meanwhile, the *Black Box* is a generation based on *specification features*.

-Test case generation can be done manually (no need to explain) or automatically.
+Test case generation can be done manually or automatically.
 Automatic generation can be done in several ways:
 - *Combinatorial testing*.
 It enumerates all possible inputs according to some policy (e.g. smaller to larger).
 - *Concolic Execution*.
 It's a pseudo-random generation of inputs guided by symbolic path properties.
 - *Fuzz testing (fuzzing)*.
 It's a pseudo-random generation of inputs, including invalid, unexpected inputs.